Dundeel: Background

 Dundeel is a bay colt trained by Murray Baker and Andrew Forsman at Murray's Cambridge stables.
 When in Australia Dundeel was managed by son Bjorn Baker at his Warwick Farm stables.
 The story of his life is provided on his website.

 His sire High Chaparral won Epsom Derby in 2002 and the Breeders' Cup Turf in 2002 and 2003.
-As a stallion he is best known as the sire of So You Think.
+As a stallion, he is best known as the sire of So You Think among 23 Group 1 winners.

 Racing career

 Dundeel started his racing career with five straight wins culminating in the 2012 Spring Champion Stakes.
 He had previously added to his unbeaten record with another win in the Group 3 Gloaming Stakes (1800m) also at Randwick in Sydney.

 In the autumn of 2013 he became the first horse to win the coveted Australian Triple Crown since Octagonal in 1996.
 He won the first leg in the 2013 Randwick Guineas (1600m).
 This victory was followed up by a comfortable 6.8 length win in the 2013 Rosehill Guineas (2000m).
 He completed the Australian Triple Crown in style with a 6 length win in the Australian Derby (2400m) and in doing so he also became the first ever to do so since the first leg moved from the Canterbury Guineas in 2006.
 He also becomes the first horse to win a clean sweep of the four major Group 1 three-year-old races run in Sydney, having previously won the 2012 Spring Champion Stakes (2000m), an Australian Thoroughbred horse race for three-year-olds at Set Weights, raced at the Randwick Racecourse, Sydney with prize money of A$400,000.
 His fantastic three-year-old season was recognised in receiving the 2013 NSW Champion Horse of the Year.

 Dundeel continued to develop as a four-year-old and created history in becoming the first horse to beat the previously unbeaten Atlantic Jewel in the Group 1 2013 Underwood Stakes (1800m) at Caulfield in Melbourne and then proceeded to win the richest race to ever be run on a Sydney track in the $4M Queen Elizabeth Stakes.

-In reflecting on It's a Dundeel's career, his trainer Murray Baker, and champion jockey James McDonald, who has partnered him in all but one start, both describe Dundeel as the best horse they have ever trained and ridden respectively.
+In reflecting on Dundeel's career, his trainer Murray Baker, and champion jockey James McDonald, who has partnered him in all but one start, both described Dundeel as the best horse they had ever trained and ridden respectively.
 Mick Kent, trainer of the Australian Derby runner-up Philippi, described Dundeel as “the best horse in Australia - as good as the mare (Black Caviar)”.
 Black Caviar's breeder Rick Jamieson has described Dundeel as a champion and "the best three-year-old we have seen for a while."

 His victory in the 2014 Queen Elizabeth Stakes earned him a Timeform rating of 129 at the conclusion of his racing career, which ranks him as the 21st equal highest rated Australian racehorse since the 1950s.